 21 Sep 3 Hilarious Children’s Books

 Learning stick a lot better when it’s fun.
 This is true in all walks of life, but especially when it comes to reading.
 Having fun during reading improves reading comprehension and increases reading retention, helping boost learning and reading skills quickly.
-That explains the ongoing popularity of children’s authors like Dr. Seuss – by incorporating humor and fun into their books, they become not only memorable experiences but also enhance and speed up learning.
+That explains the ongoing popularity of children’s authors like Dr. Seuss – by incorporating humour and fun into their books, they become not only memorable experiences but also enhance and speed up learning.

 Sheep in a Jeep tells the story of five sheep on a hilarious road trip.
 Tumbling over hills and yelling for help as they stumble from misadventure to misadventure, it’s a hilarious romp.
 The rhyming is spot-on and Apple’s illustrations are fun and exciting.
 Best of all, it’s first in a series, so if your kid loves it, there are plenty of other Sheep misadventures to follow along with, be it Sheep Goes to Sleep, Sheep Out to Eat, Sheep on a Ship and much more!
 For ages 2-3.